 In May 2013, the Department of Health published the government’s policy on adult safeguarding.
 This outlined the 6 key principles for use by local SAB (safeguarding Adult Boards).
 These 6 principles describe in broad terms, the outcomes for adult safeguarding, for both individuals and organisations.

 These principals have also been incorporated into the Care Act 2014 statutory guidance and should inform safeguarding practices at the local levels.
 The 6 principles are

-What do each of these mean for the adult at risk?
+What does each of these mean for the adult at risk?

-- Empowerment – To be asked what they want as the outcome from the safeguarding process
+- Empowerment – To be asked what they want as the outcome of the safeguarding process

 - Prevention – To be given clear and simple information about what Abuse is, how to recognise the signs and what they can do to seek help

-- Proportionality – to be confident that professionals will work for the adult at risk best interest
+- Proportionality – to be confident that professionals will work for the adult at risk’s best interest

 - Protection – To be given help and support to report abuse.
 And to be able to get support to take part in the safeguarding process to the extent to which they want to and are able to